Arnold Shortman | Helga G. Pataki | Students of P.S. 118: Mr. Simmons' Class, Other Students | The Adults: Part One, Part Two | Other Kids

 A local butcher that runs for councilman in "Mr. Green Runs"—and wins!

 - Berserk Button: NEVER throw a board over a pothole and say it's fixed, especially after he's called you countless times requesting to get it fixed.
-Also, don't ever steal his precious meats, otherwise he'll Never Live It Down towards the thief.
+Also, don't ever steal his precious meats, because he'll never forget it.

 - Beware the Nice Ones: If Councilman Gladhand had bothered to actually fix the pot hole, he'd probably still have a job.